Indicator

 Though there have been some recent policy changes to protect California’s agricultural workers, there is still more work to be done to ensure this essential workforce is given the same labor protections as other industries.

 Under the federal Fair Labor Standards Act passed in 1938, agricultural workers were excluded from wage protections and overtime compensation requirements that were in place for workers in other industries.
-This meant that farms were not required to pay overtime to workers until they worked over 10 hours in a workday or 60 hours a week, unlike other industries where overtime is paid after 8 hours or 40 hours a week.
-In 2016, advocates like CAUSE supported the passage and signing of AB-1066, a bill changing California law to include agricultural workers in existing law that implements protections for working hours, standard meal periods, and a timetable to phase these workers into overtime pay, similar to workers in other industries.
-As a result of AB-1066, California became the first state to require overtime be paid to farm workers who work beyond an 8-hour day.
+This meant that farms were not required to pay overtime to workers until they worked over 10 hours in a workday or 60 hours a week, unlike other industries where overtime is paid after 8 hours in a workday or 40 hours a week.
+In 2016, advocates like CAUSE supported the passage and signing of AB 1066, a bill to include agricultural workers in existing California labor law that implements protections for working hours, standard meal periods, and overtime pay – benefits similar to what workers in other industries receive.
+As a result of this legislation, California became the first state to require overtime be paid to farm workers who work beyond an 8-hour day.

 Photo credit: Andrew Nixon, Capital Public Radio